 Most people believe the world of gluten can be broken down into two groups: celiac, and everyone else.
-However, the functional medicine community would add a third group: those who are “gluten sensitive.”
+However, an emerging scientific consensus would indicate there is a need for a third group: those who are “gluten sensitive.”

 But what does this mean?

 Can lab testing prove gluten sensitivity absent full blown celiac celiac disease?

 Where is the dividing line?

 We score for celiac genes as part of our custom nutrition plans.
 If you don’t have the genetic markers for celiac, it is very unlikely that you have celiac, but not 100%.